 Making brownies from scratch makes you more creative in making different versions of it.
 Mixing and matching the ingredients is fun and sometimes the outcome is surprisingly delicious.

-You might discover that you like chewy brownies more than the fudge brownies, or maybe you prefer a cake like brownies, but to find that out you need to taste test (my favorite part!).
+You might discover that you like chewy brownies more than the fudge brownies, or maybe you prefer cake-like brownies, but to find that out you need to taste test (my favorite part!).
 Therefore, I always encourage my readers to make brownies from scratch.

-Today’s recipe is an amazing recipe for many reasons.
-It’s homemade, it’s fudgy, and has a beautiful crackly top.
-But it is a forgiving recipe too.
-If you over baked it, you’ll end up with a fudgy chocolate cake which is a win.
+Today’s Brownie recipe is an amazing recipe for many reasons.
+It’s homemade, it’s fudgy, and has a beautiful crackly top and it is a forgiving recipe too.
+If you over baked it, you’ll end up with a fudgy chocolate cake which is a win in my book.

 Add your favorites nuts, white chocolate chips, peanut butter chips, or even crushed cookies.
 This fudge brownies recipe accommodates extras like a charm.

-I have baked these fudge brownies for 30 minutes on the middle rack, I like the texture to be between cake and fudge and this texture is excellent if you want to add a scoop of ice cream on top with some chocolate sauce.
+I have baked these fudge brownies for 30 minutes on the middle rack of my oven, I like the texture to be between cake and fudge and this texture is excellent if you want to add a scoop of ice cream on top with some chocolate sauce.

 If you want a chewier fudgy texture then aim for 26 minutes and you’ll love it.